Jorge Alfaro Player Props: Rockies vs. Reds

 - Alfaro hit .246 with 14 doubles, seven home runs and 11 walks.

-- Alfaro got a hit in 48 of 81 games last season, with multiple hits in 14 of those games.

-- He hit a home run in seven games a year ago (out of 81 opportunities, 8.6%), leaving the ballpark in 2.6% of his plate appearances.
+- He homered in seven games a year ago (out of 81 opportunities, 8.6%), leaving the ballpark in 2.6% of his trips to the plate.

-- Alfaro drove in a run in 25 of 81 games last season (30.9%), including 10 occasions when he drove in multiple runs (12.3%).
-He had three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.